SamiraBriongos/Clonebuster/source/README.md

 # How to use it

 In this version of the code app should be called with a file_name as an argument.
 All the measurements and data will be then written to that file.

-The amount of data that is written for each of the experiments is hardcoded in a #define
+The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120` each repetition simulates the execution of a protected application and collects 16*16*12*5
+It is located at

-Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored
+Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored for each set of experiments.
+This means that the app has to be manually killed once the desired amount of data has been collected.

 ```